sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/05-combinational-logical-circuits.md

 ## Representation

+### Truth table

+A table of all inputs and the associated output.
+Unique but expensive and verbose.

 ### Karnaugh Map

 A diagram which can be used to reduce a truth table of inputs and output to a boolean expression.
 Aka.
 K-map.